SSWConsulting/SSW.Rules.Content/rules/good-candidate-for-automation/rule.md

 * What else?

-**Add your rule to a category** add some relateds: unit tests
+**Add your rule to a category** add some relateds: unit tests, different types rule,